← Back to Support

 • • RTT + Jit + VL together identify network problems

-• • DT + Drops identify device problems
+• • FB + DT + Drops identify device problems (negative FB = hardware can't keep up)

 • • FPS + BT show the symptom